mbhall88/ssubmit/README.md

 a full list of supported time units, check out the [`duration-str`](https://github.com/baoyachi/duration-str) repo.
 One thing to note is that passing a single digit, without a unit, will be interpreted by slurm as minutes.
 However, not providing a unit in the example of `5m3` will be interpreted as 5 minutes and 3 seconds.

+The environment variable `SSUBMIT_TIME` can be set to a default time limit.
+This can be overridden by passing `-t`.

 ### Dry run